JTech Communications Logo

 87 indicates an accessibility rank from Google that calls out several, prominent elements that are not considered accessible

-On a custom site, developers have easier access to your website's code, and they have a better understanding of how your code works—making accessibility much more attainable.
+On a custom site, developers have easier access to your website's code.
+They will also have a better understanding of how your code works.
+So, your template CMS-powered website will likely need custom work to become compliant.

 3. Technical SEO Execution

-Technical SEO is a broad term that encompasses SEO efforts outside on or off-page optimization.
+Technical SEO is a broad term that refers to tasks that often need a developer.
 Technical SEO can include:

 • Fixing broken links and redirects